 - Psychological and social evaluation.
 Many different issues are assessed.
 They include stress, financial concerns, and whether you will have support from family or friends after your surgery.

 - Blood tests.
 These tests are done to help find a good donor match and assess your priority on the waiting list.
 They can also help improve the chances that your body won’t reject the donor liver.

 - Diagnostic tests.
 Tests may be done to check your liver and your general health.
-These tests may include X-rays, ultrasounds, a liver biopsy, and dental exams.
+These tests may include X-rays, ultrasounds, a liver biopsy, heart and lung tests, colonoscopy, and dental exams.
 Women may also have a Pap test, gynecology exam, and a mammogram.